kyma-project/community/docs/guidelines/content-guidelines/03-formatting.md

 ## Headings
 Ideally, headings fit into one line in the generated output.
 Be concise, but also make sure to adequately describe the main point of the document or a section.
 Follow these guidelines when writing headings:

-* Write headings in sentence case.
-For example, **Expose a service**.
+* Write headings in title case.
+For example, **Expose a Service**.
 * Use action verbs and present tense verbs in headings when possible, especially in tutorials.
-For example, **Add a document type**.
+For example, **Add a Document Type**.
 * While gerunds are acceptable in body-level content, DO NOT use gerunds in headings.
-Use **Create a storefront** instead of **Creating a storefront**.
+Use **Create a Storefront** instead of **Creating a Storefront**.
 * Avoid stacked headings, which are headings without body-level content in between.
 For example, DO NOT use a Heading 2 (H2) to introduce one or more Heading 3s.
 Instead, add a paragraph after the H2 that describes the main idea of the content in the headings that follow.
 * Do not use small headings, such as Heading 4 (H4) and smaller.
 Use Heading 1 (H1) for the document title, and Heading 2s (H2) and Heading 3s (H3) to organize the content of the document.